YUMI exFAT

 Fedora Fedora Live USB with persistence

-Linux Mint Create a bootable Linux Mint USB
+Linux Mint Create a bootable Linux Mint USB with persistence

 Arch & Arch-based